silx-kit/silx/doc/source/description/sift.rst

 Command line parameters
 .......................

-When launched from the command line, silx.image.sift can handle several options like the device to run on and the *number of pixels per keypoint*.
+When launched from the command line, silx.opencl.sift can handle several options like the device to run on and the *number of pixels per keypoint*.
 By default ``PIX_PER_KP`` is 10, meaning that we gess one keypoint will be found for every 10 pixels.